Printed Books vs eBooks Statistics, Trends and Facts [2024]

 Canadian booksellers see the same trends as the United States: people prefer print when it comes to long-form reading

-• Print books accounted for 73% of purchases made by Canadian buyers
+• Print books made up 78% of purchases by Canadian buyers in the latest survey.

-• Among book buyers, those aged 35 to 44 accounted for the highest percentage of print book purchases, with 25%
+• Among book buyers, those aged 65+ accounted for the largest share of book purchases at 22%

-And this trend is not just confined to North America.
+And this trend is not just confined to Canada or North America.
 The same thing happens in a dozen different countries.

 Printed books more popular than eBooks worldwide